TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ```

-Now we will look at a dataset with a possible interaction between two categorical
+Now we will look at a dataset with a possible interaction between **two categorical
-  variables.
+  variables**.
 In this case, a significant interaction coefficient would suggest that
   the contribution of each categorical variable is conditional on the value
   of the other variable.
-Therefore, the effects of the variables involved in the
+Therefore, for **prediction**, the effects of the variables
-  interaction are modeled as constants whose value depends on the other variable,
+  involved in the interaction are modeled as constants whose value depends on the
-  rather than as constants whose values only depend on the first variable.
+  other variable, rather than as constants whose values only depend on the first
+  variable.

 ```
 rm(list=ls())